 The Zeller Lab is a human microbiome research group aimed at gaining a better fundamental understanding of the human microbiome and exploring the clinical relevance of its complex interactions with the host using various systems biology approaches.
-The group, led by Georg Zeller, is based at the Leiden University Medical Center in Leiden, Netherlands, and belongs to the Leiden University Center for Infectious Diseases (LUCID).
+The group, led by Georg Zeller, is based at the Leiden University Medical Center in Leiden, Netherlands, and belongs to the Microbiome & Health Cluster of the Leiden University Center for Infectious Diseases (LUCID).

 The Zeller Lab combines sequencing and imaging approaches with computational and statistical analysis techniques to study the composition, function and spatial organisation of the human microbiome.
 Our work aims to elucidate how the human microbiome impacts human health and disease.
 We strive for a more quantitative understanding of how host factors shape the microbiome (e.g. diet or medication), how microbes contribute to disease processes (e.g. cancer formation) and how we can harness microbiome modulation to restore human health or improve medical treatments.